hyperrhiz/jekyll-journal/pages/02-cfp.md

 ## Prices

 JSys does not charge any APCs or submission charges.
 It is completely free for the authors to publish their work in the journal.

+## Plagiarism

+Plagiarism is a serious form of dishonesty and fraud.
+Alike most scientific journals, JSys prohibits plagiarism and may take action against authors who commit them.

+That being said, we trust our authors' ethical behavior: JSys does not use any plagiarism checking system, until proven necessary.